Meowcoin-Foundation/meowcoin-rpc/meowcoin_methods.md

 Returns a list of all asset balances for an address.

 Arguments:
-1. "address"                  (string, required) a telestai address
+1. "address"                  (string, required) a meowcoin address
 2. "onlytotal"                (boolean, optional, default=false) when false result is just a list of assets balances -- when true the result is just a single number representing the number of assets
 3. "count"                    (integer, optional, default=50000, MAX=50000) truncates results to include only the first _count_ assets found
 4. "start"                    (integer, optional, default=0) results skip over the first _start_ assets found (if negative it skips back from the end)